 Occasionally an employee may take a trip that includes both personal and business travel or the trip may originate from another location because of personal reasons.
 A combination trip does benefit the traveler to some extent, therefore, travelers should exercise special care not to seek reimbursement for expenses that could be construed as personal.

 When combined personal and business occurs, the following rules apply:

 - A cost comparison is required if the stay at the business location is extended more than 3 days prior to or after the dates of the business mission.

-- Additional expenses resulting from the additional time, i.e., parking, lodging, fixed meals, etc., is not reimbursable for personal days.
+- Additional expenses resulting from the added time, i.e., parking, lodging, fixed meals, etc., are not reimbursable.

 - A cost comparison is required when the airfare includes overnight stays at destinations (excepting normal connecting airports) other than the business destination(s).